JoshSimon/angular-google-maps/angular-map/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Adding dependencies

+If you wish to make an npm